 Type of Schedule Changes

 Our top priority is the safety of students.
 When emergency conditions result in school schedule changes, the district will notify families and staff using our phone/email notification system and our mobile app.
 The information below will help you understand the brief notifications you receive.
 Schedule changes apply to all schools and remote learners.

 1. LIMITED BUS TRANSPORTATION

-Emergency Bus Stops will be used both morning and afternoon unless a “change” announcement is made for the afternoon.
+Alternative Bus Stops will be used both morning and afternoon unless a “change” announcement is made for the afternoon.
 If the weather allows for regular bus stops in the afternoon, the change will be announced before dismissal time.
-Schools will be open at their regularly scheduled time unless the message specifies “Two Hours Late.”
+Schools will be open at their regularly scheduled time.

 2. TWO HOURS LATE

-This means buses will begin their first route two hours late, but at regularly scheduled stops UNLESS the message specifies LIMITED BUS TRANSPORTATION.
-No breakfast, and no morning classes for preschool and ECEAP, and no morning classes for PSSC.
+This means buses will begin their first route two hours late, but at regularly scheduled stops UNLESS the message specifies ALTERNATIVE BUS STOPS.
+There will be no breakfast, no morning or afternoon classes for preschool and ECEAP, and no morning classes for PSSC.
 Afternoon classes for PSSC will be on time.
 No transportation will be provided to schools outside of our district.
 Schools will dismiss at regular times.
 (Example: If your student normally rides Route 101 and gets on the bus at 6:42 a.m., now the same stop would be at 8:42 a.m.)